Acesonnall/WalkTheVote/README.md

 3. Make sure [MongoDB Compass](https://www.mongodb.com/products/compass) is installed
 4. Message Omar for the URI connection credentials
 5. Copy + paste the DB URI into Compass and view the collections

+# Running Tests
+To run the test suite, execute `pytest` from the repository root.